-7.1.1 If an issue arises, the Placement Academic Supervisor should document the issue using the Placement Issues Report (Appendix 3) and coordinate discussion between all parties involved to determine a resolution.
+7.1 If an issue arises, the Placement Academic Supervisor should document the issue using the Placement Issues Report (See Appendices) and coordinate discussion between all parties involved to determine a resolution.
 If a satisfactory resolution cannot be reached, the Placement Academic Supervisor should remove the student from the placement and refer the matter to the relevant Head of School.

-7.1.3 On receiving the Placement Issues Report , the Head of School or nominee makes a determination whether to:
+7.3 On receiving the Placement Issues Report, the Head of School or nominee makes a determination whether to:

-(a) Fail the student in the assessment task and consequently fail the course (condition of a Pass/Fail course)
+(a) Fail the student in the assessment task and consequently fail the course (condition of a course using the Limited Grades option), or

 (b) allow the student to continue in the placement course.

-7.1.4 If the decision is to fail the student in the course, the Head of School is required to notify the following:
+7.4 If the decision is to fail the student in the course before the end of the teaching period, the Head of School is required to notify the following:

-7.1.6 The student has the opportunity to seek a review of the assessment result as identified in the University’s Review of Assessment and Final Grade – Procedures.
+7.8 The student has the opportunity to seek a review of the assessment result as identified in the University’s Review of Assessment and Final Grade – Procedures.
+If failed in the course, the student will be given the opportunity to seek a review of the notified intended grade without needing to wait until the official release of grades result for the relevant teaching period, as identified in the University’s Review of Assessment and Final Grade – Procedures.